Motor Neurone Disease (MND) Chairs

 Quick Facts About Motor Neurone Disease

-The average survival time after diagnosis of MND is 2.5 years.
+The average survival time after diagnosis of MND is 27 months.2

-The Denver is a tilt in space riser recliner that is designed to help patients from sitting to standing.
-It can enable those with MND to maintain independence and mobility, improving comfort and helping prevent pressure injuries.
-The Denver provides leg elevation and tilt in space positioning, as well as an adjustable back angle recline.
+The Orlando is a tilt in space riser recliner that is designed to help patients from sitting to standing.
+It can enable those with MND to maintain independence and mobility, improving comfort and helping to prevent pressure injuries.
+The Orlando has dual motors, providing leg elevation and tilt in space positioning, as well as an adjustable back angle recline.

 The Sorrento was designed for more highly dependent patients.
 Its adjustable back recline and tilt in space features can improve posture, reduce discomfort, prevent falling and sliding, improve breathing, and help conserve energy.
 Being completely mobile and adjustable, the Sorrento can be modified when the needs of an MND patient change.